Doryichthys boaja

-Doryichthys boaja (long-snouted pipefish) is a species of freshwater fish of the family Syngnathidae.
+Doryichthys boaja, the long-snouted pipefish, is a species of freshwater fish of the family Syngnathidae.
 It is widely distributed in Southeast Asia, found in Indonesia, Malaysia, Thailand, Cambodia and Vietnam.
 It lives in streams and rivers, where it feeds on small crustaceans, worms and insects.
 It can grow to a maximum length of 41 cm, making it the largest recorded freshwater pipefish.
 This species is ovoviviparous, with the male carrying eggs before giving birth to live young.

-Identifying Features
+Identifying features

 Doryichthys boaja can be identified by its conspicuous color pattern of alternating blue and brown bars along the trunk and tail.